sotrnguy92/readMeGenerator/generatedREADME.md

 * [Questions](#questions)

 ## Description
-This project should create a readme
+this project should create a program to generate a good readme

 ## Installation